KatrinaaDing/cs1531/wk3 Class.md

 ```

 **Why using `@abstractmethod`?**
-If don't use `@abstractmethod`, when developer forget to overwite the method in child class, python will automatically implement parent's method (and basically do nothing).
+If we don't use `@abstractmethod`, when developer forget to overwite the method in child class, python will automatically implement parent's method (and basically do nothing).
 If implement `@abstractmethod` in parent class, forgeting to overwrite the method will give an error.

 [Content Table](#Content-Table)

 ## Print a Class Instance
-Python can auto convert num to string for `print()`, but for class it doesn't know how to do, hence it will print the pointer by default.
+Python can auto convert num to string for `print()`, but for class it doesn't know how to do, hence it will print the **pointer** by default.

-So wee need another method to print class in string.
+So we need another method to print class in string.
 example: